 After Dodd-Frank was passed, SEC and CFTC whistleblowers were properly protected from retaliation, given anonymity protection, and incentivized by potentially lucrative rewards in the event of a successful enforcement action by the government.
-More than $800 million has been awarded to whistleblowers in the ten years since these Dodd-Frank programs were enacted.
+Hundreds of millions of dollars have been awarded to whistleblowers since the Dodd-Frank programs were enacted.

-A decade after the passage of Dodd-Frank, in late 2020, Congress enacted another piece of landmark legislation, aiming to similarly protect and incentivize whistleblowers who report on money laundering.
-Part of the National Defense Authorization Act and overseen by the Department of the Treasury, the Anti-Money-Laundering Act (AMLA) is, as the Associated Press put it, “the most sweeping banking reform of its kind since passage of the Patriot Act in the aftermath of the Sept.
+A decade after the passage of Dodd-Frank, in late 2020, Congress enacted another piece of landmark legislation, aiming to similarly protect and incentivize whistleblowers who report on money laundering and other unlawful banking activity.
+Part of the National Defense Authorization Act and overseen by the Department of the Treasury, the Anti-Money-Laundering Act (AML) is, as the Associated Press put it, “the most sweeping banking reform of its kind since passage of the Patriot Act in the aftermath of the Sept.
 11, 2001, terrorist attacks.”

-In fact, financing for terrorists is one area the AMLA is designed to clamp down on, as it has the effect of expanding the Bank Secrecy Act into the area of national security.
-Whereas it used to be relatively easy for just about anyone to set up shell companies which concealed the identities of their owners or beneficiaries, the AMLA requires these companies to disclose the identities of their true owners – or face stiff penalties should they choose to ignore the regulations.
+In fact, financing for terrorists is one area the AML is designed to clamp down on, as it has the effect of expanding the Bank Secrecy Act into the area of national security.
+Whereas it used to be relatively easy for just about anyone to set up shell companies that concealed the identities of their owners or beneficiaries, the AML requires these companies to disclose the identities of their true owners, or face stiff penalties should they choose to ignore the regulations.

-“Like the Dodd-Frank whistleblower programs that began a decade ago, this whistleblower program could be similarly transformative,” says Shayne Stevenson, Head of Hagens Berman’s Whistleblower Practice.
-“We already have clients both in the U.S. and internationally who are eager to assist with enforcement of our anti-money- laundering laws – and now there is a program that will incentivize whistleblowers around the world to come forward.”
+“Like the Dodd-Frank whistleblower programs that began a decade ago, this whistleblower program has been similarly transformative,” says Shayne Stevenson, Head of Hagens Berman’s Whistleblower Practice.
+“We have clients both in the U.S. and internationally who assisted law enforcement in its enforcement of our banking laws, including for violations of sanctions regime prohibitions and anti-money-laundering laws.”

 Rewards for Anti-Money Laundering Whistleblowers

-Hagens Berman has a lengthy track record of whistleblower victories that have resulted in individual client whistleblowers receiving multimillion-dollar rewards under the False Claims Act, and under the SEC and CFTC whistleblower programs.
-But prior to passage of the Anti-Money-Laundering Act, whistleblowers who reported violations of the Bank Secrecy Act were only able to receive a maximum reward of $150,000.
+Hagens Berman has a lengthy track record of whistleblower victories, resulting in multimillion-dollar rewards for individual clients who have blown the whistle under the False Claims Act, as well as the SEC and CFTC whistleblower programs.
+But prior to the passage of the Anti-Money Laundering Act, whistleblowers who reported violations of the Bank Secrecy Act were only able to receive a maximum reward of $150,000.

-The AMLA completely transforms the incentives and protections for anti-money-laundering whistleblowers.
-Similar to the whistleblower programs of the SEC and CFTC, money laundering whistleblowers are now able to receive up to 30 percent of the total monetary penalty collected for a Bank Secrecy Act violation, based on the significance of the whistleblower’s information and provided that the penalty exceeds $1 million.
-Considering the vast financial resources typically available to global money launderers and the banks and other financial agents who enable them, AMLA forfeitures stand to be significant, giving whistleblowers the financial incentive they need to blow the whistle on money laundering in the United States and beyond.
+The AML completely transformed the incentives and protections for anti-money laundering whistleblowers.
+Similar to the whistleblower programs of the SEC and CFTC, money laundering whistleblowers are now able to receive up to 30% of the total monetary penalty collected for a Bank Secrecy Act violation, based on the significance of the whistleblower’s information and provided that the penalty exceeds $1 million.
+Considering the vast financial resources typically available to global money launderers and the banks and other financial agents who enable them, AML forfeitures are often significant, giving whistleblowers the financial incentive they need to blow the whistle on money laundering in the United States and beyond.

 To that end, a whistleblower doesn’t need to be an American citizen or resident to report money laundering to the U.S. government and collect a reward in the event of a successful legal action.
 And the laundering doesn’t have to occur in the U.S.; it just needs to be in some way related to an American company or financial institution.
-Money laundering is often an international racket involving countries with banking and financial regulations that make it far too easy to wash ill-gotten gains – whether they come in the form of traditional money, cryptocurrency or even high-end works of art.
-With the AMLA, the hope is that it will get much harder to commit these crimes, with protected whistleblowers standing to benefit from their bravery in reporting money laundering activities.
+Money laundering is often an international racket involving countries with banking and financial regulations that make it far too easy to wash ill-gotten gains, whether they come in the form of traditional money, cryptocurrency, or even high-end works of art.
+With the AMLA, the hope is that it will make it much harder to commit these crimes, with protected whistleblowers standing to benefit from their bravery in reporting money laundering activities.

 Protections for Anti-Money-Laundering Whistleblowers